Adaptive Nonlinear Control of a Bicopter with Unknown Dynamics: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper presented an adaptive dynamic input-output linearizing controller for the bicopter trajectory-following problem.
-The adaptive controller was constructed by augmenting the feedback linearization controller with a finite-time convergent parameter estimator.
-The performance of the proposed controller was validated in numerical simulation of a smooth and a nonsmooth trajectory-following problem.
-Although the work in this paper does not present a stability analysis of the proposed adaptive controller, numerical simulations confirm that the closed-loop error dynamics is exponentially stable and the parameter estimates converge in finite time.
+This paper presented an adaptive, dynamic, input-output linearizing controller to linearize the bicopter dynamics and two linear controllers for the bicopter trajectory-tracking problem.
+The controller was constructed by extending the bicopter dynamics to allow linearization, augmenting the controller with a finite-time convergent parameter estimator to yield a composite controller, and designing a linear controller for the linearized dynamics to achieve a desired tracking performance.
+The performance of the proposed controller was validated in the numerical simulation of an elliptical and a Hilbert-curve-based trajectory-tracking problem.

+Although the work in this paper does not present a stability analysis of the proposed adaptive controller, numerical simulations confirm that exponentially stable closed-loop dynamics is obtained using the proposed controller.
 Our future work will focus on relaxing the requirement of full-state feedback by incorporating a finite-time convergent state estimator, characterizing the robustness of the proposed controller to sensor noise, and presenting a rigorous stability analysis of the proposed adaptive control system.